henryinqz/Quercus-TabOpener/README.md

 Chrome extension that opens Quercus modules in new tabs.

-Right-click the frame of any Quercus module and `Open module in new tab` will appear in the context menu.
+Right-click the frame of any Quercus module and an option to `Open module in new tab` will appear in the context menu.

 <img src=https://i.imgur.com/tc5Zw3D.png>